Mock up Debit Card

 If you’d like an automatic email to be sent to you after you’ve reported your ACB debit card lost or stolen:

-In ACB Digital Banking, find Manage Alerts in the blue left-hand menu.
-Select the + sign to open the window.
+In ACB Digital Banking, find Cards, Alerts, & Docs in the blue left-hand menu.
+Then click Manage Alerts.
+Select the + sign in the blue bar to open the window.
 Select Security from the list of alert types.
+Click Alert Type.
 Select Card Lost/Stolen Notification.
 Complete the form, calling the alert Card Lost/Stolen, or anything that will easily identify this alert for future reference.
 Select Create.
 You will now be notified whenever your card is reported as lost or stolen.

 If you discover that your card is missing or has been compromised, you can alternatively call 1-844-202-5333.
 If you have flagged your card as lost or stolen in ACB Digital Banking, there is no need to call the 844 number.

 If your card is permanently lost or stolen, you must contact your ACB banker for a replacement card.
 If you find you reported your card lost or stolen in error, or if you recover your card, please contact your ACB banker to reactivate your card.

 To dispute a transaction, contact your ACB banker.
 See “Locations & Contacts” tab, above, for contact information.

 It’s nice to be notified when your card is used for a transaction and ACB Digital Card Alerts will notify you whether the transaction is approved or denied.